 The first contains rhyming sets of tercets and couplets, conforming to the pattern of, aaabbccddb.
 A reader should take note of the last, very short, five lines of this section as they come in the form of a list.
 The speaker is noting all of the reasons why the world will go on forever.

-In the third stanza the rhyme scheme is altered once more.
+In the third stanza, the rhyme scheme is altered once more.
 It follows a pattern of aabcddceb.
-The only outstanding line in this section is the one which ends with the word, “die.”
+The only outstanding line in this section is the one that ends with the word, “die.”
 This has been done purposely in an effort to alienate the concept of death.
-It also connects the final lines to lines four and five of the fist stanza which also end in the word “die.”
+It also connects the final lines to lines four and five of the first stanza which also end in the word “die.”

 Summary of Nothing Will Die